-- The Women's, Gender, and Sexuality Center in the Wellness Center ensures confidentiality and provides advocacy for a complainant and outreach to students, which includes addressing issues of sexual assault, sexual violence, and gender and sexual identities. - The Counseling Services in the Wellness Center ensures confidentiality and provides follow-up counseling for the complainant and the accused, as well as appropriate referrals. - Health Services provides, among other services, medical assistance including arranging transportation to off-campus facility. - The Campus Police assists the complainant in the criminal investigative process, obtains and serves restraining order(s), and transports complainant to off-campus medical facility. - The Dean of Students Office makes interim suspension decisions, either completely, in a specified manner, or to not interim suspend the accused student. - The Office of Student Rights and Responsibilities reviews student conduct rights and proceedings with the complainant and the accused to ensure due process through campus judicial venues for the complainant and the accused. - The Chief Officer/Title IX Coordinator, among other actions, supervises the investigations of administrative Title IX complaints and assists the complainant in filing a complaint, if appropriate.
-At times, the Chief Officer/Title IX Coordinator may need to conduct the administrative Title IX investigation. - The Office of Residential Life assists in identifying temporary housing or residence hall relocation if requested or needed.
+• The Women's, Gender, & Sexuality Center, on the Galloway Campus, in J-204, ensures confidentiality and provides advocacy for a complainant and outreach to students, which includes addressing issues of sexual assault, sexual violence, and gender and sexual identities.

+- Counseling Services, in J-204, ensures confidentiality and provides follow-up counseling for the complainant and the accused, as well as appropriate referrals. - Health Services, in West Quad Building provides, among other services, medical assistance including arranging transportation to off-campus facilities. - The Stockton Police, in Building 71, assists the complainant in the criminal investigative process, obtains and serves restraining order(s), and transports complainant to off-campus medical facilities. - The Dean of Students Office, in Campus Center Suite 243, makes interim suspension decisions including complete or specified suspension, or decides not to suspend the accused student in the interim. - The Office of Student Rights & Responsibilities, in F-107, reviews student conduct rights and proceedings with the complainant and the accused to ensure due process through campus judicial venues for the complainant and the accused. - The Chief Officer/Title IX Coordinator, in L-214, among other actions, supervises the investigations of administrative Title IX complaints and assists the complainant in filing a complaint, if appropriate.
+At times, the Chief Officer/Title IX Coordinator may need to conduct the administrative Title IX investigation. - The Office of Residential Life, located in A-100 & Building 82-4, assists in identifying temporary housing or residence hall relocation if requested or needed.